 Include name, address, e-mail address, phone number and number of words at the top of the manuscript.

 Include a short introductory message.

-I will acknowledge receipt by e-mail and aim to give a decision within four weeks of the submission date, or an update on the progress of your submission.
+I will acknowledge receipt by e-mail and aim to give a decision within two weeks of the date received, or an update on the progress of your submission.

-Please do not query progress until after this, if you have not heard.
+Please do not query progress until after this, if you have not heard from me.